Chinese stocks rise firmly, yuan steady despite new tariffs

-SHANGHAI/HONG KONG, Sept 2 (Reuters) - Chinese share-market benchmarks rose over 1% and the yuan steadied on Monday morning despite Beijing and Washington pressing ahead with a new round of tariffs over the weekend.
+SHANGHAI/HONG KONG, Sept 2 (Reuters) - China stocks rose over 1% and the yuan weakened modestly on Monday despite Beijing and Washington pressing ahead with a new round of tariffs over the weekend.

 Investors drew confidence from solid corporate earnings, as well as a surprise expansion in a private survey’s calculation for August factory activity.

 Investors’ calm suggests the trade war’s impact on Chinese markets has largely been priced in.
-Also helping may have been Beijing’s vow over the weekend to invigorate capital markets.
+Also helping may have been Beijing’s vow over the weekend to invigorate capital markets, as well as expectations of the authorities’ willingness to intervene ahead of the China’s National Day Holiday on Oct 1.

 “After being hit repeatedly by trade frictions, Chinese capital markets are reacting to this risk factor in an obviously blunted manner,” said Cheng Shi, chief economist at ICBC International.

-He said U.S. stocks are more vulnerable to a sharp sell-off at the moment.
+Instead, U.S. stocks are more vulnerable to a sharp sell-off at the moment, he added.

 The United States on Sunday began imposing 15% tariffs Chinese goods, including footwear and smart watches, as China hit back with duties on U.S. crude, marking the latest escalation in their year-long trade war.